darrenldl/docfd/README.md

       so they stay open when Docfd terminates.
       Docfd instead periodically checks if they are still running via the PDF viewers' process IDs,
-      but this requires handling forks of forks.
+      but this requires handling forks.

     - Outside of tracking whether the PDF viewer instances interacting with the files are still running,